What is PROWATER?

 For the south east of England, this will be a huge challenge.
 The region is already the most densely populated in the UK, with high population growth of up to 14% by 2024 predicted.
-Many of our rivers and their aquifers are already over-abstracted for freshwater, and therefore the prospect of higher demand is of serious concern.
+Many of our rivers and their aquifers are already over-abstracted for freshwater, so the prospect of higher demand is a serious concern.

 How will PROWATER help?

 The cross-border project PROWATER stands for ‘PROtecting and restoring raw WATER sources through actions at the landscape scale’.
-It will contribute to climate adaptation by restoring the water storage of the landscape through catchment management.
-For example, soils will be improved to reduce compaction, changes in landuse will be implemented to encourage the recharge of underground aquifers and natural water storage in the landscape restored to slow the flow and increase rainfall infiltration.
+It will contribute to climate adaptation by restoring the whole landscape’s ability to store water through careful catchment management.
+For example, soils will be improved to reduce compaction, changes in land use will be implemented to encourage the recharge of underground aquifers, and natural water storage in the landscape restored to slow the flow and increase rainfall infiltration.
 These are all examples of Ecosystem-based Adaptation (EbA) measures.

 The benefits of these EbA measures will be identified so that a ‘Payment for Ecosystem Services’ model can be developed.
 Based on this model, organisations that take measures to combat water scarcity can receive compensation from those benefiting from such schemes.
 In return, they provide services to society by improving the quality of the living environment.